Hybrid quantum-classical chaotic NEMS: Spin-1/2 system attached to the cantilever

 Now let us consider that initially the system is prepared in the state $\vert\psi(0)\rangle=\vert0\rangle$.
-Therefore, the explicit form of the evolved wave function is calculated as \begin{widetext}
+Therefore, the explicit form of the evolved wave function is calculated as

-\end{widetext} For more details of the analytical solution, for normalization of the wave function, we refer to Appendix \ref{appendix1} and \ref{Normalizationx}.
-Taking into account Eq.(\ref{wave function})-Eq.(\ref{time dependent}) we calculate the expectation values of the spin components $\langle\sigma_\alpha\rangle$, $\alpha=x,y,z$.
-The explicit formulas are given in the Appendix \ref{spindynamics}.
+For more details of the analytical solution and normalization of the wave function, we refer to Appendix~.\ref{appendix1} and Appendix~.\ref{Normalizationx}.
+Taking into account Eq.~(\ref{wave function})-Eq.~(\ref{time dependent}) we calculate the expectation values of the spin components $\langle\sigma_\alpha\rangle$, $\alpha=x,y,z$.
+The explicit formulas are given in the Appendix~.\ref{spindynamics}.